...

 Where does your child go after being removed from your home?

 In many cases, your child will be placed in foster care.
 If your child cannot be safe at your home (either in the eyes of CPS and a judge) then CPS has the option to place your child into foster care.
-Your child will be assigned an attorney ad litem who will be representing your child’s interests in court.
+An attorney ad litem will be assigned to your child to represent their interests in court.
 This may seem a bit unnatural to you but keep in mind that your child’s interests may not line up perfectly with your own.
 For that reason, the judge will be appointing a separate attorney to speak on your child’s best interests when in court.

 The toughest part of this whole process is that your child will be moving out of your home.
 The home that your child will be moving into maybe with another member of your family (aunt, uncle, grandparent, adult sibling) or could be in a foster home with a family that you and your child do not know.
-There will be new routines and rules that become implemented in your child’s case in order to ensure that your child is kept safe and that you have an opportunity to visit with your child.
+In your child’s case, authorities will implement new routines and rules to ensure their safety and provide you with visitation opportunities.

 What happens right after your child is removed from your home?

-Once your caseworker is assigned to work with you and a court date is set up (called an Adversarial hearing) you will likely be provided with a visitation schedule that allows you to see your child.
+Once your caseworker is assigned to you and schedules a court date (known as an Adversarial hearing), you’ll likely receive a visitation schedule enabling you to see your child.
 The main exception to this rule is that if CPS and the judge believe that you are a safety risk to your child or if the goal of your CPS is not to reunify your child and you in your home.

 You should be honest with CPS about what your schedule allows for when it comes to visitation.
 Once your visitation schedule is created you will be expected to stick to that plan.
 So, if you have things in your life that will prevent you from being able to make a visit, do not agree to have a visitation session on a particular day.
-These visitation sessions will be supervised by CPS at the beginning of your case so your behavior in each session is very important.
+CPS will supervise these visitation sessions at the beginning of your case, making your behavior in each session crucial.
 Being absent at a scheduled time can be very bad for your case.

 What rights do you and your child have while he or she is in foster care?